RapTho/iot-digital-engineering/5_subscriber.md

 ## Introduction

-This is a Python subscriber app that connects to a Mosquitto broker and subscribes to a specific topic.
+This is a Python subscriber app that connects to a mosquitto broker and subscribes to a specific topic.
 The app receives messages from the broker and stores them in a Cloudant database.

 ## Prerequisites

-- Mosquitto broker deployed on IBM Code Engine (previous task)
+- mosquitto broker deployed on IBM Code Engine (previous task)
 - Python 3.8 or later
 - `paho-mqtt` library for MQTT communication
 - `requests` library for HTTP requests